 Bailenson, J.N., Yee, N., Blascovich, J., & Guadagno, R.E.
 (2008).
 Transformed social interaction in mediated interpersonal communication.
 In E. Konijn, M. Tanis, S. Utz, & A. Linden (Eds.), Mediated Interpersonal Communication (pp. 77-99).
 Lawrence Erlbaum Associates.

-Baroody, A. J., & Varma, S. (in press).
+Baroody, A. J., & Varma, S. (2006).
 The active construction view of basic number fact knowledge: New directions for cognitive neuroscience.
 In J. Baek, A. E. Kelly, & L. Kalbfleisch (Eds.), Neuropsychology and mathematics education.

 Barron, B. (2007).
 Video as a tool to advance understanding of learning and development in peer, family, and other informal learning contexts.
 In R. Goldman, R. D. Pea, B. Barron, & S. Derry (Eds.), Video research in the learning sciences (pp. 159-187).
 Mahwah, NJ: Erlbaum.